Improve the Velocity of Software Delivery

 Now more than 1000 jobs are sharing one single Jenkinsfile and there are only two lines in it – the shared library information and pipeline entry point.
 All of the workflow is dynamically generated in the runtime.
 In the meantime, we no longer need to maintain thousands of jobs for each pipeline on the Jenkins master, because one job is enough since all the configuration including job and pipeline are exactly the same.
 We’ve experienced great software delivery results including:

-- one platform supports thousands of applications with multiple technical stack
+- one platform supports thousands of applications with multiple technical stacks

 - reduced release cycles from one hour to 10 minutes